Chronology of the 2009 Honduran constitutional crisis: July 5

 051345JUL09 appears to be a military code for July 5, 2009 at 13:45.
 Coincidentally, 13:45 was the time violence started in Toncontin airport.

 Chávez tried to explain the text by saying that there was a small hive of bees threatening participants in the military parade in Ciudad Bolívar in Venezuela.

 Former President Ricardo Maduro visited US Congressmen to explain that what occurred in Honduras was a constitutional succession.

-According to the Associated Press, Zelaya, accompanied by several ambassadors and the United Nations General Assembly president, departed Washington's Dulles Airport on a jet, registration N515RN owned by CITGO a subsidiary of the Venezuelean PDVSA, hoping to land in the Honduran capital.
+According to the Associated Press, Zelaya, accompanied by several ambassadors and the United Nations General Assembly president, departed Washington's Dulles Airport on a jet, registration N515RN owned by CITGO a subsidiary of the Venezuelan PDVSA, hoping to land in the Honduran capital.
 Further Associated Press have quoted Zelaya as saying "No one can obligate me to turn around.
 The constitution prohibits expelling Hondurans from the country.
 I am returning with all of my constitutional guarantees."
 But with their safety in the air not guaranteed, Ecuadorean President Rafael Correa pleaded with the Honduran military forces to avoid bloodshed.
 "If there is violence the whole world must clearly know who is responsible", he said.

 After attempting to land without a flight plan filed, Zelaya's plane was turned away by trucks and soldiers stationed on the landing strip to prevent a landing.

 Pro-Zelaya protesters, including some people throwing stones, were able to break through various security cordons to an area near the airport.
 Stephen Ferry, an international press photographer at the scene, reported seeing government forces attack the protest.
 "I saw a kid being shot in the head, I think he is dead ...
 There are lots of injured — I don't know how many.
 They just opened fire — it was completely unprovoked."
 Hospital sources and police said at least two people had been killed and a number had been injured.
 Later, the de facto government declared a curfew from 6:30 pm until 5 am, Tuesday July 7, and closed Toncontin airport for another 24 hours beginning at 6 am July 6.
 One of the dead was identified as 19-year-old Isy Obed Murillo Mencía.
 The government denies having fired the fatal shot that killed Mencía, and BBC video captured the image of at least one protester holding a gun.